 Many children have not been in a school building for over a year.
 Anxieties may increase due to children not being able to build meaningful friendships outside of virtual settings and creating a new routine after being at home for a prolonged time.
 Children may have missed out on extracurricular activities like sports, clubs and afterschool programs, settings that support their academic and personal development and social interactions

 How to support: A great first step is to talk with your child about what to expect when returning to school.
 Make sure they understand the mask requirements and social distancing practices that their school will be enforcing.
 Talk to them about their fears and concerns regarding returning to school.
 Children and families can start to ease into a more social environment safely by still wearing face masks.
 If needed, practice small social interactions by going to a park or having your child host a small get-together with a group of close friends.
 These small interactions can help children ease into sudden exposure to a large group of people when school starts again.
-If you or your children are unvaccinated from COVID-19, it is important to follow the CDC guidelines to stay safe.

 Students who identify as LGBTQ+

 Members of the LGBTQ+ community are three times more susceptible to bullying than their straight peers.
 When asked, 46% of students stated that they were bullied because they are part of the LGBTQ+ community.
 Individuals who are part of the LGBTQ+ community may feel nervous when returning to school due to the return of bullying in a classroom setting or a lack of community and sense of belonging.

 How to support: There are many ways to be an ally.
 It is important to educate yourself on the complexity of the LGBTQ+ community and have conversations with your child about what they need to feel supported.
 The Trevor Project is a good starting point for learning more.
 Encourage your child to join clubs with individuals who have similar identities.
 Building a support group is one of the greatest resources you can provide for your child.